Blog

 These documents include:

-- Addendum to the application/reporting form for clinical trials for:
+• Addendum to the application/notification form for clinical trials for:

-As far as possible, the clinical trial application/notification form contains the same data fields as the EUDAMED system, which is still under development.
+Where possible, the application/notification form for the clinical trial contains the same data fields as the EUDAMED system, which is still under development.

 The templates are listed in the MDCG document and can be accessed via the following links: